petershin/liferay-learn/docs/liferay-cloud/latest/en/configuring-the-cloud-network/custom-domains.md

 ### Adding a Custom Domain in the Console

 !!! warning
-    This method of adding custom domains will be removed in a future release.
+    This method of adding custom domains is deprecated.

 Alternatively, follow these steps to add custom domains to environment services via the Liferay Cloud console: